 - Paleo/Vegan version: You can also make this without Parmesan cheese and add two tablespoons of nutritional yeast flakes.
 You may need to add a little more salt.

-- The older version of this recipe used cashew nuts, about 1/2 cup, but I prefer it with pine nuts for a more authentic pesto flavour.
+- The older version of this recipe used cashew nuts, about ½ cup, but I prefer it with pine nuts for a more authentic pesto flavor.
 Feel free to test out using different nuts and seeds here.

 - If you want to make artichoke pesto pasta, this recipe’s batch makes enough for 4 servings.
 Simply toss the pesto through cooked spaghetti and add some halved cherry tomatoes and fresh basil